 Singapore F1 Pit Grandstand Tickets

-See our guide to purchasing Singapore F1 tickets for more information and alternative places to buy if they’re sold out on the official site.
+See our guide to purchasing Singapore F1 tickets for more information and alternative places to buy.

 Selecting your seat

 Each grandstand is split into a number of different blocks.
 When choosing your grandstand you can select which block you’d like to sit in from the ones that are still available shown in pink.

 Once you select a block you will automatically be assigned some seats based on the number of tickets you have requested.